mmMike/marko-editor/readme.md

 # Marko Editor

 Marko Editor is a simple WYSIWYG editor for note taking written in Rust and GTK 4.
-It uses Markdown as storage format (with critics extension) and can read simple Markdown files.
+It uses Markdown as storage format and can read simple Markdown files.
 However, the main focus of Marko Editor is WYSIWYG note taking and not being a 100% compliant Markdown editor.

 ![Marko Editor screenshot](./doc/marko-editor-screenshot.png?raw=true "Marko Editor")